 Describe your running fashion: You can usually find me running with a Oiselle Runner Trucker hat (is there such thing as too many?) and a pair of Oiselle pocket jogger shorts.
 I’m also a big fan of Rabbit tanks and Nathan vests.

 What started you running and what keeps you running: I started running for fitness in college (but I hated it – so boring).
-I kept running because I really like delicious food, and I discovered you get to see REALLY awesome places and meet amazing people when you run.
-I keep running because it’s the best part of everyday (even though it can still suck sometimes!).
+But, I kept running because I really like delicious food, and I discovered you get to see REALLY awesome places and meet amazing people when you run.
+I keep running now because it’s the best part of everyday (even though it can still suck sometimes!).

 Favorite song to listen to while running: I don’t listen to music while running, but I can’t live without my Aftershokz and a good podcast!